 How to stop programs from running at startup

-CleanMyMac X is a neat solution that will prevent any application you choose from launching at startup and allow you to control launch agents: these processes launch at startup but don’t appear in System Settings.
-The app has lots of different modules to help keep your Mac running smoothly and free from junk.
+CleanMyMac is a quick solution that will prevent any application from launching at startup and manage background items that consume your Mac's memory.
+The app has lots of different features to help keep your Mac running smoothly and free from junk.
 You can download it for free here.
 Then, follow the steps below:

 How to remove startup apps in System Settings